 2. Qualtrics

 Qualtrics is a leading enterprise-grade platform designed for experience management and large-scale research programs.
-Its ecosystem includes specialized solutions for customer, product, and brand research, making it a comprehensive option for organizations managing multiple research streams.
+Its ecosystem includes specialized solutions for customer, product, and brand research , making it a comprehensive option for organizations managing multiple research streams.

 Strengths:

-Consideration: It’s powerful—but often complex and resource-intensive for smaller teams.
+Consideration: it’s powerful — but often complex and resource-intensive for smaller teams.

 3. SurveyMonkey (Momentive)

-SurveyMonkey is one of the most widely used survey tools and remains a go-to option for quick, structured research.
+SurveyMonkey is one of the most widely used survey tools and remains a go-to option for quick, structured research .
 It offers templates, customization, and multilingual capabilities, making it easy to launch surveys quickly.

 Where it fits:

-Limitation: Primarily focused on structured responses, which can limit depth of insight.
+Limitation: primarily focused on structured responses, which can limit depth of insight.

 4. Ask Your Target Market (AYTM)